cchauve/lrcstats/README.md

 * `data` the directory where the user wishes to store the files created by the LRCstats pipeline, such as temporary files and the result file
 * `clr` the path to the corrected long read FASTA file
-* `maf` the path to the ref-uLR two-way alignment MAF file
+* `maf` the path to the Ref-uLR two-way alignment MAF file

 ### Initialization Commands (Optional) ###